Tiffany Bullard, PhD Candidate | CV

 Madhura Phansikar, MA | CV

 Madhura Phansikar received her B.A. in Psychology from St. Xavier’s College Mumbai, India in 2015 and her M.A. in Applied Psychology from the University of Mumbai in 2017.
-Madhura is currently in her 2nd year as a doctoral student.
-Her research interests focus on individualized physical activity interventions that promote self-regulatory behaviors.
+Madhura is currently in her 3rd year as a doctoral student.
+Her research interests focus on mind-body interventions and their effect on cognition.

 Adam Taggart, MSc | CV